peranakanfrancis/mary/content/en/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Reading & Gospel"
+title = "Spiritual Column"
-subtitle = "Stay connected with your faith through reflection, prayer, good news."
+subtitle = "Fr Augustine Wong is helping us to understand our faith to Jesus."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.